orchitech/redmine_reformat/README.md

     (Redcarpet) to CommonMark/GFM.
   - `RedmineFormatter` - produces HTML using Redmine's internal formatter.
 Useful when chaining with external converters.
 See below for details.
+  - `LinkRewriter` - useful for refactoring Redmine project structure (renaming, merging).
+See below for details.
   - `Ws` - calls an external web service, providing input in the POST body and expecting converted output in the response body.
   - Feel free to submit more :)